erikeichmuller/SJTicketOptimizer/README.md

 - Extracts the list of stops between the departure and destination.

+### `src/scraper_utils.js`

+Contains utility functions specific to the scraper, including:
+- `clickSearchButton`: Clicks the search button to search for a journey.
+- `waitForResults`: Waits for the trip results to load.
+- `scrollToLoadAllResults`: Scrolls to load all results on the page.
+- `checkifSoldOut`: Checks if a trip is sold out.

 ### `src/utils.js`

 Contains utility functions used across the project, including: